ligato/docs/docs/tutorials/02_plugin-deps.md

 !!!
 Note
     The Ligato documentation uses the term, __conf file__, to refer to a plugin's config or configuration file.
 The contents of this file contain parameters defining the plugin's behavior at startup.
 For more information on conf files, see the [Conf Files](../user-guide/config-files.md) section of the _User Guide_.

-Now, you can load the plugin's conf file.
+Now you can load the plugin's conf file.
 By default, the name of the configuration file is derived from the plugin name with an extension of `.conf`.

 The conf file name of your HelloWorld plugin is `helloworld.conf`.